-China’s recent crackdown on the internet sector has alarmed investors, sending stock prices tumbling.
+China’s recent crackdown on internet companies has alarmed investors, sending their stock prices tumbling.
 What is the likely impact of these new regulations?
 Are Chinese internet companies still investable?

 Over the past six months, there has been a major regulatory reset in the Chinese internet sector.
 Certain events, such as the anti-trust investigation and the subsequent fine of Alibaba, the Cyberspace Administration of China’s probe of ridesharing company Didi Chuxing, and the shutdown of after-school tutoring have triggered a market sell-off.
 As a result, China’s internet sector has significantly underperformed US big tech since February 2021, with both Hong Kong and Chinese indices seeing sharp falls.

 Having allowed the internet sector to innovate and develop in the past decade, China has now started to regulate it.
 This is not a bad thing.
 While we are firm believers in the power of digitalisation – one of our five themes – to shape our future and transform our lives, the internet sector has had no shortage of ESG issues.

 The transformation to a digital world has brought about a number of societal challenges, such as data privacy, algorithm bias, addiction, platform responsibilities, anti-trust, tax, and unconventional governance.
 In the US, Amazon, Apple, Facebook and Google have all grappled with these issues amid widespread scrutiny.
 Chinese internet companies are no different.

 In China, companies such as Alibaba, Meituan and JD had used various tactics to ensure merchants stayed exclusively on their platforms, violating China’s anti-trust principles.
 Netizens have complained about the practice of discretionary pricing, where platform companies (such as Meituan, Alibaba, Ctrip and Didi) allegedly use big data and algorithms to provide different prices to different users.